-- 3.4.7 Clause 9G permits a municipality to set off the cost of infrastructure installed by an applicant against a development charge. - 3.4.8 Clause 9H deals with the consequences of a municipality not providing infrastructure for which a developer has paid a development charge. - 3.4.9 Clause 9I provides for instances where bulk and link engineering services are part of internal engineering services. - 3.4.10 Clause 9J provides for a mechanism to resolve a dispute of a person whose rights are affected by a decision regarding development charges. - 3.4.11 Clause 9K provides for the delegation of powers conferred upon a municipality. - 3.4.12 Clause 9L provides for financial misconduct where there is, among other things, a contravention of Chapter 3A.
+- 3.4.6 Clause 9F provides for engineering services agreements to regulate the terms and conditions of the installation of engineering services. - 3.4.7 Clause 9G permits a municipality to set off the cost of infrastructure installed by an applicant against a development charge. - 3.4.8 Clause 9H deals with the consequences of a municipality not providing infrastructure for which a developer has paid a development charge. - 3.4.9 Clause 9I provides for instances where bulk and link engineering services are part of internal engineering services. - 3.4.10 Clause 9J provides for a mechanism to resolve a dispute of a person whose rights are affected by a decision regarding development charges. - 3.4.11 Clause 9K provides for the delegation of powers conferred upon a municipality. - 3.4.12 Clause 9L provides for financial misconduct where there is, among other things, a contravention of Chapter 3A.